Protecting Our Citizens

 Sergeant Backus began his Law Enforcement career in 2010 with the Trinity County Sheriff’s Office.
 While employed with Trinity County he served as a Correctional Officer, Dispatcher and Reserve Deputy Sheriff.

 In 2014 he went to the Shasta County Marshal’s Office where he worked as a Bailiff.
-While primarily assigned to a trail court, he also worked in traffic court and family courtrooms.
+While primarily assigned to a trial court, he also worked in traffic court and family courtrooms.

 Sergeant Backus is currently assigned to the Crisis Negotiations Team as the Team Leader, Sheriff’s Honor Guard, a Terrorism Liaison Officer and the Tehama County Explorer Post Coordinator.
 His past assignments include being the City of Tehama Dedicated Area Deputy and Field Training Officer.